Many of us have been bullied or know someone who has been bullied. It usually happens because we’re different - and it is never ok.

 Types of bullying

-There are lots of different types of bullying, which we’ve broken down here to help you identify if this happens to you or someone you care about.
+There are lots of different types of bullying.
+We've listed some here to help you spot if this happens to you or someone you care about.
+All of them can be equally hurtful, and all of them deserve to be taken seriously.

 Click on the different types of bullying below to find out more about each one: